rdio/jsfmt/README.md

 `jsfmt` will also attempt to pickup and use the configured `indent` variable from your `.jshintrc` configuration file, if present.

+A config file can be manually specified using `--config config.json`.

 Rewriting
 ---

-The rewrite rule allows rewriting portions of the javascript's AST before formatting.
+The `--rewrite` flag allows rewriting portions of the JavaScript's AST before formatting.
 This is especially handy for intelligent renaming and handling API changes from a library.
-The `--rewrite` flag must be a string of the form:
+The rewrite rule must be a string of the form:

     pattern -> replacement

-Both `pattern` and `replacement` must be valid javascript.
+Both `pattern` and `replacement` must be valid JavaScript.
 In `pattern`, single-character lowercase identifiers serve as wildcards matching arbitrary expressions; those expressions will be substituted for the same identifiers in the `replacement`.

+### Example

+Rewrite occurences of `_.reduce` to use native reduce:

+    jsfmt --rewrite "_.reduce(a, b, c) -> a.reduce(b, c)" reduce.js

-### Searching
+Searching
+---

-The search rule is very similar but just outputs expressions that match the given search expression.
+The `--search` flag allows searching through a JavaScript's AST.
+The search rule is very similar to the rewrite rule but just outputs expressions that match the given search expression.
+The search expression must be valid JavaScript.

+### Example

+Find occurences of `_.reduce`:

+    jsfmt --search "_.reduce(a, b, c)" reduce.js

 API
 ---